phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Query.rst

 *string* protected **_getQualified** ()

-Replaces the model's name to its source name in a qualifed-name expression
+Replaces the model's name to its source name in a qualified-name expression